 - Orange zest - don't have an orange, feel free to use lemon or grapefruit

-- Yogurt – sour cream or buttermilk can be subsituted for yogurt.
+- Yogurt - sour cream or buttermilk can be subsituted for yogurt.
 Buttermilk can be simply made by adding a tablespoon of vinegar for every cup of traditional milk.
-In this case, adding 1/2 Tbsp then filling cup with milk to the 1/2 mark
+In this case, adding ½ tablespoon then filling cup with milk to the ½ mark

 - Sugar - I think sugar is your best option, I have played with adding less sugar with success if you'd like to reduce the amount.

-- Eggs – flax eggs can be a great substitute if you don’t have eggs on hand.
-1 Tbsp ground flax + 3 Tbsp water, whisk, allow to sit in fridge for 15 minutes.
+- Eggs - flax eggs can be a great substitute if you don't have eggs on hand.
+1 tablespoon ground flax + 3 tablespoon water, whisk, allow to sit in fridge for 15 minutes.
 That is equivalent to 1 egg.
 Double for this recipe.

 - Orange Blossom Water - this is a very middle eastern flavor and plays well with the orange in the recipe but simply replacing with vanilla extract is ok